What’s the Best Yarn for Tapestry Crochet?

 The Asteria Cushion made with a DK cotton yarn

-Curious to find out more?
-Watch my full video guide here.
+Watch the full video guide

 4 thoughts on “What’s the Best Yarn for Tapestry Crochet?”